When can you drive an unregistered vehicle legally?

-With that being said, there are two specific situations where you can legally drive an unregistered vehicle in Australia if you're heading out to get it registered.
+You can only legally drive an unregistered vehicle in Australia if you're heading out to get it registered.
 Any possible use requires that the vehicle is in safe working condition to venture out onto the road.

 Driving your unregistered vehicle to get it registered